Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization

 Algorithm \ref{alg:dmbs-process} shows the high-level pseudocode of our proposed ADBO method.
-The worker uses the history $H$, a data structure that keeps track of the input-output pairs seen by it and other workers.
-The search proceeds by initializing the optimizer object with a randomly sampled $\kappa_i$ value from an exponential distribution; the search is implemented through ask-and-tell interfaces.
+The worker uses the \texttt{Storage}, a shared memory interface that keeps track of the input-output pairs seen by it and other workers.
+The search proceeds by initializing the optimizer object with a randomly sampled $\kappa_0$ value from an exponential distribution; the search is implemented through suggest-and-observe interfaces.
 The former implements the acquisition function and selector functionality and is used to generate an input $x_i$ for the evaluation of the black-box function.
 The latter is used to give the evaluation results and retrain the RFR surrogate model.

-As soon as the black-box evaluation is completed, the \texttt{send\_all} function is used to send the $(x,y)$ to all other workers.
-Next the \texttt{recv\_any} function is used to read the evaluations results from a local worker-specific buffer that stores the results from all other workers.
-Both \texttt{send\_all} and \texttt{recv\_any} are asynchronous; the former does not wait for the acknowledgment of other workers, and the latter does not wait for all workers to send their most recent results.
-The history $H$ is then updated with other workers' input-output pair along with the current $(x,y)$ pair.
-The updated history is then used to refit the surrogate model through the tell interface.
+As soon as the black-box evaluation is completed, the \texttt{write} function is used to share the $(x,y)$ with all other workers through the \texttt{Storage} (e.g. a database service).
+Next, the \texttt{read} function is used to read the new evaluations from other workers that were added to the \texttt{Storage} since it was last checked.
+Both \texttt{write} and \texttt{read} are asynchronous; the former does not wait for the acknowledgment of other workers, and the latter does not wait for all workers to send their most recent results.
+Local data and remote data are concatenated to update the surrogate model through the \texttt{observe} interface.